 24 February 2015 by Administrator

 The Flight Operations Division was established since the early 1970’s to manage all matters pertaining to licensing, airworthiness and calibration.
 A restructuring of DCA in 1992 sees the Airworthiness Unit upgraded to a separate division to undertake increasing roles and responsibilities related to air operator’s certification.
-Currently, the Flight Operation Division has been upgraded to a Sector.

 PROGRAM AND ACTIVITIES